NFL Draft 2020: Start time, date, schedule, TV channel, live stream, order

 The 2020 NFL Draft is one of the rare sporting events happening amid the coronavirus pandemic.
 The Cincinnati Bengals have the first overall pick and will start off this year’s fully virtual NFL Draft.
-Read some of the changes to this year’s draft coverage below, including the date, start time, location, TV channel, how to watch and live stream, draft order, mock drafts and more.
+Read some of the changes to this year’s draft coverage below, including the dates, start times, location, TV channel, how to watch and live stream, draft order, mock drafts and more.

 When is the 2020 NFL Draft?